The following information can be found on this page:

 Explanation: See athletic student aid

-Definition: The Group of Five is the term for the Football Bowl Subdivision conferences that do not have autonomy status in the NCAA.
-These conferences are the American Athletic Conference (AAC), Conference-USA (C-USA), the Mid-American Conference (MAC), the Mountain West Conference, and the Sun Belt Conference.
-[Beginning FY2024-25, the group name will change to the Group of Six, with a newly constituted Pac-12 Conference joining this grouping.]
+Definition: The Group of Six is the term for the Football Bowl Subdivision conferences that do not have autonomy status in the NCAA.
+These conferences are the American Athletic Conference (AAC), Conference-USA (C-USA), the Mid-American Conference (MAC), the Mountain West Conference, the Pac-12 Conference, and the Sun Belt Conference.
+[Prior to the 2025 Fiscal Year, the group name was the Group of Five, since the former Pac-12 Conference was part of the autonomy conference designation until FY2025.]

 Explanation: These conferences do not have NCAA autonomy status nor automatic berths in the New Year's Six bowl games.
-Beginning FY2024-25, these conferences share less than 10% of College Football Playoff revenues.
+Beginning in the 2027 Fiscal Year, these conferences share less than 10% of College Football Playoff revenues.

-The financial data represented in the Group of Five [Group of Six in FY25] category includes the membership of the institutions in the appropriate fiscal years.
-For example, beginning in FY25, data for Oregon State University and Washington State University will be represented in this group since those institutions shifted from Autonomy Conferences to this group in FY25.
+The financial data represented in the Group of Six category includes the membership of the institutions in the appropriate fiscal years.
+For example, beginning in the 2025 Fiscal Year, data for Oregon State University and Washington State University are represented in this group since those institutions are members of the Pac-12 Conference, which shifted from an Autonomy Conference to this group in the 2025 Fiscal Year.
 See Also AUTONOMY CONFERENCES

 HEADCOUNT: